 Costs associated with Permit-required day-to-day operation and maintenance activities.

-Phase I MS4 Permittees shall track and report construction costs for structural stormwater BMPs upon project completion.
-Permittees shall also include relevant project details, including location (address and Global Positioning System coordinates), BMP type, BMP surface area, volumetric loading rate, and drainage area with the total project cost of the completed project.
+Phase I MS4 Permittees shall track and report construction costs for structural stormwater BMPs for permittee-owned projects where construction of structural stormwater BMPs is the project’s primary purpose and that have a cost exceeding the dollar value threshold listed for Subcategory 4.b in Table 1.
+This information will be included in the reporting for the fiscal year in which the project was completed.
+Permittees shall also include relevant project details, including location (address and Global Positioning System coordinates), BMP type, design treatment volume or flow rate, and drainage area with the total project cost of the completed project.

 Cost Categories for Traditional Phase II MS4 Permittees Only